 Yoga Nidra Guiding Language: 9 Pillars for the Language of Ease

-Think of your voice as a lighthouse beam, lighting the path from outer noise to inner stillness.
-You aren’t there to force a result; you are simply holding a light so your students can find their own way home.
+Think of your voice as a lighthouse beam, illuminating the path from outer noise to inner stillness.
+You are not there to force a result; you are simply holding a light so your students can find their own way home.

-Even with a beautiful script, it can sometimes feel like we are just reading words instead of guiding an experience.
+However, even with a beautiful script in your hands, it can still feel like you’re just reading the words instead of leading an experience.

 The 9 Pillars of Yoga Nidra Guiding Language

 Deep rest flourishes when we speak to the soul and the subconscious.
-Here are nine dimensions of guiding language that cultivate the conditions for transformation.
+Here are nine dimensions of Yoga Nidra guiding language that cultivate the conditions for transformation.

 1. Grounding Language: Signaling Safety

 We begin by signaling to the nervous system that it is secure.
-When the body feels truly held by the earth, the mind receives them message that it is finally safe to let go.
-This foundation of physical comfort and trust creates the space for the student to arrive.
+When the body feels truly held by the earth, the mind receives the message that it is finally safe to let go.
+This foundation of physical comfort and trust creates the space for the student to arrive to their practice and the present moment with receptivity.

 Guiding Cue: "Feel the earth beneath you, supporting your weight.
 Invite yourself to be 10% more comfortable."